The best things to do in Malibu, California! Discover the most picturesque beaches, celebrity hot spots, and natural hidden gems.

 This is where you can hike through 8,000 acres of the Santa Monica Mountains.

 Malibu Creek State Park was owned by 20th Century Fox Studios from 1946 to 1974 when the State of California purchased the land.

 Now the park is open to the public with lots of fun things to do.

-Adrenaline-seekers looking for things to do in Malibu can rock climb and mountain bike at Malibu Creek State Park.
+Adrenaline-seekers looking for things to do in Malibu, CA can rock climb and mountain bike at Malibu Creek State Park.